SirSireesh/Sudoku-Solver/README.md

 -t -- Print the method used to solve the Sudoku

--s -- Silently solve the sudoku and print unformatted output (i.e. output is like the input string)
+-s -- Silently solve the sudoku and print unformatted output (i.e. output is in a single line)

 -v -- Print version and exit